-

 How can I find dental lawyers near me?

-If you have received negligent dental treatment anywhere within England or Wales, the Dental Law Partnership can help you to make a claim for compensation.
+Dental Law Partnership can help you to make a claim for compensation.
 We work across England and Wales, so that people from any region within these countries can get access to justice if their dentist has been negligent in their care.

 -